Tau Scorpii: Nomenclature

 τ Scorpii (Latinised to Tau Scorpii) is the star's Bayer designation.

 Tau Scorpii and Sigma Scorpii together bore the traditional name Al Niyat (or Alniyat) derived from the Arabic النياط al-niyāţ "the arteries" and referring to their position flanking the star Antares, the scorpion's heart, with Tau Scorpii being the star to the south.

 Paikauhale is the Hawaiian name for Tau Scorpii.
+It forms a line of three stars with Hōkū-'ula (Antares) and Au-haele (σ Scorpii).
 In the Hawaiian dictionary by Pukuʻi & Elbert (1986), the word paikauhale [ˈpəiˈkəuˈhale] is defined as to go gadding about from house to house.
 In another Hawaiian dictionary (H.W.
 Kent, 1993, "Treasury of Hawaiian Words in One Hundred and One Categories", p.367), paikauhale is defined as Vagabond owning no home; house-to-house wanderer.

 In 2016, the IAU organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN approved the name Paikauhale for the star A on 10 August 2018 and it is now so included in the List of IAU-approved Star Names.

 The name Alniyat was given to Sigma Scorpii.